Deep Dive into unique_ptr: Zero-Overhead Smart Pointer with Exclusive Ownership

 }Typical output on a 64-bit platform:

-sizeof(unique_ptr<int, void(*)(int*)>): 16A unique_ptr with the default deleter or a stateless function object is exactly the same size as a raw pointer—8 bytes.
-This is thanks to EBO (Empty Base Optimization): unique_ptr typically inherits from the deleter type internally, and when the deleter is an empty class (has no data members), the compiler optimizes its size to zero, so unique_ptr only needs to store that single raw pointer.
+sizeof(unique_ptr with func ptr): 16std::unique_ptr with a default deleter or stateless function object is exactly the same size as a raw pointer—8 bytes.
+This is the magic of Empty Base Optimization (EBO): std::unique_ptr usually inherits from the deleter type.
+When the deleter is an empty class (no data members), the compiler optimizes its size to zero, so std::unique_ptr only needs to store that one raw pointer.

-sizeof(unique_ptr<int, StatefulDeleter>): 16 bytesAs we can see, when using a stateless deleter, the size of unique_ptr is exactly the same as a raw pointer, while using a function pointer or a stateful deleter incurs additional overhead.
+sizeof(unique_ptr<stateless_lambda>): 8As you can see, when using a stateless deleter, std::unique_ptr is exactly the same size as a raw pointer, whereas using a function pointer or stateful deleter adds overhead.

-Let's verify this from an assembly perspective as well.
+Let's verify this from an assembly perspective.
 Here is a simple example:

 auto p = std::make_unique<int>(42);

 }With optimizations enabled (-O2), the assembly code generated for these two functions is almost identical.
-If you check code/volumn_codes/vol2/ch01-smart-pointers/test_assembly_optimization.cpp and compile with g++ -std=c++17 -O2 -S, you'll see both functions generate:
+Check unique_ptr_asm.s compiled with -O2 -S, and you will see both functions generate:

-PIMPL (Pointer to Implementation) is a classic technique in C++ for reducing compilation dependencies. unique_ptr's support for incomplete types makes it the best tool for implementing PIMPL.
+PIMPL (Pointer to Implementation) is a classic technique in C++ for reducing compilation dependencies. std::unique_ptr's support for incomplete types makes it the best tool for implementing PIMPL.

 Header file widget.h: